 Are you hoping for your son to win a place at Dulwich College at 11 Plus?
-Read on!
+Registration for 2021 entry will open at the beginning of April, so we've set out what to expect from the process.

-Parents must register their children by mid November of Year 6.
-For example, for entry in September 2017, parents were required to register their children by Friday, 18th November 2016.
+Parents must register their children by early November of Year 6.
+For example, for entry in September 2020, parents were required to register their children by Friday, 8th November 2019.

 Forms must be returned to the school’s registrar via post, including a photocopy of the student’s birth certificate and two passport sized photos.